 Services are available from Monday to Friday between 9am and 5pm.
 We operate from various locations in Adelaide, as well as Victor Harbor and Goolwa.

-Loans are provided by National Australia Bank.
 The service is funded by the Federal Department for Social Services and the South Australian Department for Communities and Social Inclusion, in partnership with Good Shepherd Microfinance.

 NILS appointments are available at the following locations: